cdl-saarland/CGO17_ArtifactEvaluation/README.md

   Run options: `-mllvm -polly-remarks-minimal=false -Rpass-analysis=polly-scops`

-  The assumptions taken are emitted to the standard error stream using the remarks system of clang/llvm.
-The assumptions evaluated here have the following names in the remarks output:
+  The assumptions taken are emitted to the standard error stream using the remarks system of LLVM/Clang.
+The assumptions described in the paper have the following names in the remarks output:

     Statistics Key    |  Paper Section